Stephen Downing (producer)

-Law Enforcement Career
+Law enforcement career

 Downing retired from the LAPD in 1980 after more than 20 years of service, during which he saw firsthand the destructive nature of the war on drugs.
 Downing left his mark on the LAPD with many of his assignments.
 As Captain of Detectives, he established homicide investigation techniques still in use today.
 As Commanding Officer of Juvenile Division, he established and published a file that brought an end to abuses in state probation subsidy programs.
-As Commanding Officer of Southwest Area, he designed and implemented the first functionally integrated police operation in law enforcement aimed at combating gang activity - a program that became a national model.
+As Commanding Officer of Southwest Area, he designed and implemented the first functionally integrated police operation in law enforcement aimed at combating gang activity, a program that became a national model.
 As a Commanding Officer of the Personnel and Training Bureau, he chaired the Shooting Review Board and provided the leadership to adopt the first use of force policy in the nation that had as its preamble a reverence for human life and its taking to be at last resort.
 Downing's son also served as an LAPD Deputy Chief.
 Michael P. Downing served as the Commanding Officer of Counter-Terrorism & Special Operations Bureau, and was interim Chief of Police after Chief William J. Bratton stepped down in 1990.

 Since retirement, he has been an outspoken advocate to end both the militarization of police and the war on drugs.

-Activism Against War on Drugs
+Activism against War on Drugs

 Downing became opposed to the war on drugs after the death of a fellow officer in an undercover drug sting in 1973.
 Since then, the countless senseless deaths of civilians and officers from drug violence, and deaths of addicts who overdose due to impure and unpredictable street drugs, have cemented Downing's opposition to the drug war.
 He opposes the war on drugs not only due to its negative impact on minority communities, but also the drug war's corrupting influence on law enforcement.
 Downing believes the drug war is a distraction from law enforcement's true purpose, and has made police departments dependent on drug investigations as a source of funding obtained through civil assets forfeiture.

 As LEAP board member, Downing took part in the 2012 Caravan for Peace; joining Mexican poet, novelist, and peace activist Javier Sicilia to raise awareness of the disastrous effects drug prohibition has had on both the U.S. and Mexico.
-Downing has written opinion pieces advocating for the end of the drug war in publications such as the Huffington Post, New York Magazine, and the L.A.
-Times.
-After cannabis prohibition was ended in California, he served as a director, and later, for two years as chairman of the board of directors for Cannabis Sativa, Inc, a publicly-traded cannabis corporation.
+Downing has written opinion pieces advocating for the end of the drug war in publications such as the Huffington Post, New York magazine, and the Los Angeles Times.
+After cannabis prohibition was ended in California, he served as a director, and later, for two years as chairman of the board of directors for Cannabis Sativa, Inc, a publicly traded cannabis corporation.